sheikjerbouti/nautilus/README.md

 # nautilus
-Simple CLI for navigate Kubernetes clusters
+CLI -kubectl like- for browsing a Kubernetes cluster.